Toward Context-Aware Exoskeleton Assistance: Integrating Computer Vision Payload Estimation with a User-Centric Optimization Space: Experiments

 \subsection{Baseline Experiments}

 As explained in Section~\ref{sec:ExoOptSpace}, we conducted experiments with 12 subjects to define a two-dimensional optimization space, identifying the appropriate support level based on the payload, considering muscular activity reduction, perceived discomfort, and user preference as performance metrics.
 Since we classify weights and support levels into three discrete categories (low, medium, and high), there are nine potential combinations to test the exoskeleton's performance.
 Additionally, three baseline conditions (LW, MW, and HW) without the exoskeleton bring the total to 12 conditions.
-To minimize testing time and subject fatigue, we used fractional factorial design \cite{Box2005}, reducing the experiments to eight while maintaining statistical significance.
+To further minimize testing time and subject fatigue, we used fractional factorial design \cite{Box2005}, reducing the experiments to eight while maintaining statistical significance.
 This design samples the boundaries, corners, and midpoint of the optimization space and compares them to the no-exoskeleton baseline.
 For baseline experiments, the subject stands in a fixed position and repetitively lifts a box of varying weights per condition, first without the exoskeleton and then with different support levels.
-Each lifting cycle is synchronized to 35 beats per minute (bpm) using a metronome to standardize movement across subjects.
+Each lifting cycle is synchronized to 35 beats per minute (bpm) using a metronome.
+Participants were instructed to perform stoop lifting activities, lowering on every odd beep and lifting on every even beep to standardize movement speed and frequency across subjects.
 A lifting activity consists of seven cycles, lasting a total of 30 seconds.
 A minimum rest time of 3 minutes is provided between activities to prevent fatigue or injury.
-Performance metrics were sampled as follows: during preliminary trials, users identified their preferred assistance level (light or strong) for low and heavy weights, yielding samples of $J_{prf}(A_s^i, P_{yl}^i)$.
+We sampled performance metrics as follows: during preliminary trials, users identified their preferred assistance level (light or strong) for low and heavy weights, yielding samples of $J_{prf}(A_s^i, P_{yl}^i)$.
 We measured muscular activation in back and leg muscles, as described in Section~\ref{sec:Experiments}, and compared it to non-exoskeleton conditions for the same weight.
 The percentage reduction in muscular activity provided samples of the EMG-ORF $J_{EMG}(A_s^i, P_{yl}^i)$.
 After each trial with the exoskeleton, subjects completed a questionnaire to evaluate perceived discomfort for each condition as outlined in Section \ref{sec:ExoOptSpace}.
 The combined ratings from these questions, processed using Equation \ref{eq:Equation3}, provided samples for the perceived discomfort representation function $J_{dsc}(A_s^i, P_{yl}^i)$.